Haldir65/FileProviderDmo/README.md

 # FileProviderDemo
-Simple showcase for Android FileProvider use
+Simple showcase for Android FileProvider use.

 As of Android 7.0 ,due to the File System permission changes

 > attempts to pass a file:// URI trigger a FileUriExposedException.

 Quote from Changes in [nougat](https://developer.android.com/about/versions/nougat/android-7.0-changes.html)